behreajj/AseSlicesTool/README.md

 To nudge a slice inset or pivot, check the appropriate boxe beneath the WASD keys.
 Pivots may go outside the slice's bounds; insets may not.

-Order-sensitive functions, like rename and color mix, sort slices according to the y coordinate, followed by the x, followed by the slice name.
+Order-sensitive functions, like rename and color mix, sort slices according to the `toFrame` custom property (if any), followed by the y coordinate, followed by the x, followed by the slice name.
 The frame to slice conversion function sorts by a layer's local stack index, then by name.

 ### Export Slices